-- A profuse and often foul-smelling vaginal discharge — which may be white, gray, yellow or green
+- A large amount of a thin, often foul-smelling discharge from the vagina — which might be clear, white, gray, yellow or green

 - Genital redness, burning and itching

 In men, trichomoniasis rarely causes symptoms.
 When men do have signs and symptoms, however, they might include: